 The story of the Tuebingen International Crisis Simulation begins in the summer of 2014, when two of our 2016 board members sat in a train back home from BerlInMUN.
 After having been inspired in Berlin, Karim and Maurice envisioned bringing the amazing concept of Model United Nations to Tuebingen.
 And finally – in October 2016 – Tuebingen welcomed students from around the globe for the first edition of TICS.

 Tuebingen fits perfectly for a smaller high-level conference.
 As a student town with long university tradition, a beautiful old town, short distance walks, and a great nightlife, it offers just the right environment for a Model United Nations.
-Moreover, the university considers itself highly international and so does our UN society.
+Moreover, the university considers itself highly international and so does our UN association.

 The Crisis Managers with the Crisis Director determine “reality”, while chairs, delegates and journalists are all actors and captured in that reality.